btcid/indodax-official-api-docs/Public-RestAPI.md

 ```

 ## Ticker All
-Provide All Ticker Prices in exchange
+Provides all ticker prices in exchange
 #### Request
 ```
 /api/ticker_all